 Xero even uses AI search to support other non-support use cases.
 For example, they tailor the search experience in their app marketplace to make sure visitors can quickly find the best solution for their needs (while increasing the chance of engagement, click-through, and conversion).

-I’d like to conclude with a figure that gave me pause.
-No, it’s not how AI-powered search cuts average time.
-Or another glowing customer story.
-According to Relevant Report Service 2022, 22% of consumers will break up with a brand due to misinformation provided by a customer service agent or support agents.
+It’s clear that contact center AI has tremendous potential.
+But consider this: 22% of consumers will break up with a brand due to misinformation provided by a customer service agent or support agents.

 The first is that the stakes are incredibly high in terms of contact center performance.
 Increasingly, customers will not tolerate even one bad call center experience.
 Which begs the question: what’s the cost of a single incoming phone call compared to the cost of losing the customer entirely?

-The second is that the accuracy and relevance of the information is critical to agent performance.
-As the aforementioned case studies reveal, AI-powered search can not only help support agent training by equipping them for better contact resolution in the moment, but often prevent the need for that phone call in the first place.
+The second point is that the accuracy and relevance of the information is critical to agent performance.
+As the aforementioned case studies reveal, contact center AI and AI-powered search can not only help support agent training by equipping them for better contact resolution in the moment, but often prevent the need for that phone call in the first place.

 It’s on analysts’ radar.
 The roadmap for an AI-powered call center is already in place.
-Which leaves just one question: can AI-powered search really improve call center efficiency?
+Which leaves just one question: can a contact center AI platform really improve customer experience?

 Absolutely.